bitswype/saleae_tdm_analyer/README.md

 ### E: Short Slot
   - Available all the time
   - Flag `0x08`
   - The expected number of bits for the slot were not captured.
 This will occur even if the missing bits are not data bits.
-For example, if the expected number of bits per slot is 32, and there are 16 data bits in the slot, you will receive a warning if anything less than 32 bits is counted for the slot.
+For example, if the expected number of bits per slot is 32, and there are 16 left justified data bits in the slot, you will receive a warning if anything less than 32 bits is counted for the slot.
+This error will only ever occur on the last slot of a frame.

 ![Example of a short slot error](pictures/short_slot.PNG)

 ### E: Data Error
   - Only Available if the `Advanced analysis` option is enabled.
   - Flag `0x04`
-  - If the serial data transitions twice between valid bitclock edges (detected by neither clock edge), there may be missed data.
+  - If the serial data transitions twice between valid bitclock edges (meaning the data change is not detected either bitclock edge), there may be missed data.
 The slot will be flagged and a marker will be placed on the suspect data.

 ![Example of a data error with marker](pictures/data_error.PNG)